Code-Institute-Submissions/portfolio-6/readme.md

 Want to learn about some of the known issues/bugs/limitations with this project?
 Continue reading to find out more.
 Perhaps, you will find a solution, or a better solution and if so - feel free to create a pull request with your changes.

 ### Responsive Design

+Having a robust website which works well on all platforms is paramount.
+As mobile devices become increasingly popular, powerful and smarter - more people are beginning to use this as their primary source of surfing the web.
+This increases the level of importance when designing responsive websites.

+This project has been developed using mobile-first approach.
+When using a mobile-first apprach, designing websites which work well on smaller devices becomes easier as the primary focus is drawn to how elements are displayed on devices with smaller 'real-estate'.
+As the screen size increases, so does the functionality.

+Before embarking on the project, I had a clear vision outlining how I wanted elements to be displayed both on mobile screens as well as larger devices.

+Due to the lack of space available on mobile devices, having a togglable icon to view the navigation bar made sense.
+To add to this, as the 'real-estate' becomes larger (desktop screen sizes), there is more space available to fit content which we can use to enhance the user's interaction and experience.
+As a result, it felt to have a button to toggle the navigation on larger displays would have negative experience on users by adding an extra element to their interation.
+For this reason it made sense to have a fixed navigation menu to the top of the viewport reducing the level of interation thus increasing the experience.

+In addition, utilising a bootstrap-like row and column structure using Flexbox also helped in positioning elements which would look great on all screen sizes.
+This is most notable under the 'About' section.

+Systems such as CSS Grid is also used to achieve a beautifully thought out responsive 'Portfolio' section.
+Although CSS Grid itself is responsive, using the same grid/column setup across all screen sizes would be difficult as mobile screens would be too small for the mosaic effect.
+As a result, I used various breakpoints to change the grid column setup which works well across each browser.

 ### Flexbox